bensonbrett/17daykickstart/recipes/mexican-egg-scramble.md

 ## Instructions
 1. In a bowl, whisk the eggs with salt, pepper, chili powder, and cumin.
 2. Heat a non-stick pan over medium heat; add diced onions and garlic, and sauté until softened.
-3. Add the diced tomatoes and spinach, cooking for another 1–2 minutes.
+3. Add the diced tomatoes and spinach; cook for 1–2 minutes.
 4. Pour in the eggs and scramble until cooked through.
 5. Serve on its own or with a small whole wheat tortilla.